CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 In the following, we explore different cases of assigned fields.

+No attempt is made at self-consistency – for example, to include the currents and corresponding induced magnetic fields resulting from the flow of charged particles.
+The fields are simply specified as known quantities.

+Second,
+these drifts are largely responsible for the currents that flow in the plasma and are therefore essential for the ultimate development of self-consistent models. like in fusion devices

 ## $\mathbf{B}$ uniform and constant

 The above differential equation reduces to: